A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

 where we introduce the current efficiency $\lambda\s{cp}$, a process parameter that is \textit{z}-dependent in the cell pair, i.e., $\lambda\s{cp}(z)$, and we introduce the current density $I$ in A/m\textsuperscript{2}.
 In an ED stack, in a cell pair, from entrance to exit (i.e., from $z\!=\!0$ to $z\!=\!\ell$, with $\ell$ the length of the channel in flow direction), current density \textit{I} will change with \textit{z}.
 We cannot make the current constant in a normal ED stack.
 This is because there are two end-electrodes that have a certain voltage between them.
 Therefore it is the cell pair voltage, $V\s{cp}$, which will be the same at each \textit{z}-position in the cell, and because Donnan potentials and resistances increase with \textit{z}, current will decrease in that direction.

 Eq.~\eqref{eq_ED_2} introduces a cell-pair based current efficiency $\lambda\s{cp}$ which relates to the total salt transport flux between the d- and c-channels, $J\s{salt}$, and the current, \textit{I}, all \textit{z}-dependent.
 To calculate $\lambda\s{cp}$ and $J\s{salt}$ we must solve at each \textit{z}-coordinate a membrane model for the AEM and the CEM, and in each membrane describe the flow of counterions and coions.
 In such a model all parameters, including the diffusion coefficients of the ions, and the membrane charge, can be different between AEM and CEM.
-This calculation is possible, but in this review we simplify this situation, and assume the AEM and CEM are each other's perfect `mirror image'.
-Thus, the fixed membrane density in an AEM, denoted by the symbol \textit{X}, has the same magnitude as the membrane charge of a CEM, and only the sign of these two charges is opposite to one another.
+This calculation is possible, but in this review we simplify this situation, and assume the AEM and CEM are each other's perfect mirror image.
+Thus, the fixed membrane density in an AEM, denoted by the symbol \textit{X}, has the same magnitude as the membrane charge of a CEM, and only the sign of this membrane charge is opposite.
 Furthermore, the diffusion coefficient of the counterions in the AEM and CEM is the same, and the same for the coions (coions and counterions can still have diffusion coefficients that are different from one another).
-With these assumptions, the cell-pair based $\lambda\s{cp}$ is now the same as a `single membrane'-based current efficiency $\lambda\s{th}$, where we use the subscript `th' for `theoretical' because this single membrane-efficiency cannot be measured but can be obtained from a theoretical model of a single ion-exchange membrane (IEM), as we will do in this section.
+With these assumptions, the cell-pair based $\lambda\s{cp}$ is now the same as a single membrane-based current efficiency $\lambda\s{th}$, where we use index `th' for theoretical, because this efficiency cannot be measured but can only be obtained from a theoretical model of a single ion-exchange membrane.
+Thus, in Eq.~\eqref{eq_ED_2} we make the replacement $\lambda\s{cp} \rightarrow \lambda\s{th}$.